Contact Us for a Free Consultation (213) 542-0979

 They wouldn't be able to operate anymore if all of the bonds go to zero.
 However, he's implemented this change in the middle of the pandemic where the bails are already at zero.
 There are some exceptions to his bail rule and the pandemic bail rule, which applies to serious cases, such as:

 Those are not part of the zero bail argument.
 Again, he's going to need the cooperation of his deputies.
-His deputies can tell the judge that they've filed the charge with the understanding that the statutory bail is a certain amount, but that they're boss is making them argue that it should be zero.
+His deputies can tell the judge that they've filed the charge with the understanding that the statutory bail is a certain amount but that their boss is making them argue that it should be zero.

-As such, the DA will need his deputy district attorneys throughout Los Angeles County to be onboard with his polices and enforce them in an effective manner, regardless of whether they buy into them.
+As such, the DA will need his deputy district attorneys throughout Los Angeles County to support his policies and enforce them effectively, regardless of whether they agree with them.

 Some Prosecutors are Blocking New Policy